How to look for records of... Criminal courts in England and Wales from 1972

 Search for the records of the Court of Appeal (criminal division) and its predecessors in:

 For further information see the research guide Supreme Court: Appeal cases after 1875.

 Magistrates’ courts deal with the majority of all civil and criminal cases, estimated at 95%, which are the less serious, or ‘summary’ offences, some of which can carry a six month prison sentence (12 months for consecutive sentences).
 Defendants are tried by a single magistrate or a panel of magistrates rather than a jury.

-Records of Magistrates’ courts are not held by The National Archives.
-Preserved records of Magistrates courts are held locally.
-The types of records that may be found include:
+Records of magistrates’ courts are not held by The National Archives.
+Preserved records of magistrates courts are held at local county and city record offices.
+Records can include:

 - court registers (including juvenile and youth courts)